cagallo/movies-data-api/README.md

 - Files are then used as data source for the API.
 - Utilizes a progress bar

+//If Turing API has updates, can regenerate the list
 - Run with `node utils/movie-data-generator`
 - Files are saved in `/data-files`

+//If no updates
+- run `nodemon server.js`
+- go to localhost:3001

 Potential Issues:
 - Heroku API must be up